RB Racing Turbos...Big Twins: Shovels to M8's (Click on Image or Text Below)

 Black Strips Lasting Longer Than 6 Miles

 If you experience black strips lasting longer than six miles seek immediate mechanical attention and replace your RB Racing Turbo.
 Continued use can cause loss of licenses, premature tire wear, and infuriate your competition.
-Bonneville Salt Flats...where we prove our products...and have done so for more than 30 years.
+Bonneville Salt Flats...where we prove our products...and have nearly 40 years.

 Can you take your 250 hp Harley race bike and cruise around to thank the people who have helped you set records?
 It takes a lot of people to build a bike from scratch and to support a race effort....
 Painters, welders, fabricators, engine specialists, fellow club members, and even professional dancers like Salina.
 You never do it alone and if you don't take the time to thank those who helped out it's going to be a cold lonely night with you and your time slip to keep you warm.